Black Cumin Oil

 ** % of daily reference intake (adults)

-The consumption of black cumin oil during pregnancy should be avoided.
+The consumption of black cumin oil during pregnancy should be avoided due to its high essential oil content.

 -